o-fausto/10MinCICD/README.md

 ---

 **Example:**
-I use a Go example here, but you can replace it with any other language.
+I use a Go here, but you can replace it with any other language.
 _It’s the mindset that matters._

 **Diagram:**
 ![10 Min CICD using Github - Diagram](https://github.com/o-fausto/10MinCICD_Github/blob/main/images/10MinCICD_Github.png)